I’m a rock n roll, smoking, martini drinking, latte-obsessed Hairstylist… or, at least, I used to be…

 I did a lot of soul-searching and realized what I loved most about my current career was the teaching.
 I truly came alive when I was teaching or learning (two sides of the same coin).
 I realized I could keep my love of teaching and just change what I was teaching.
 I could teach Yoga, something that truly spoke to my heart.

-debt, I had a truckload of debt load due to my medical issues from doing hair, while payments were affordable with my current salary, they would not be while I was starting out as a new teacher
+- I had a truckload of debt load due to my medical issues from doing hair.
+While payments were affordable with my current salary, they would not be while I was starting out as a new teacher.

-In 2004 I graduated from my first teacher training and with the help and encouragement of my fella, I went for it!
-I ran eyes on the horizon and jumped, I found my wings on the way down.
+In 2004, I graduated from my first teacher training and, with the help and encouragement of my fella, I went for it!
+I ran eyes on the horizon and jumped, and found my wings on the way down.